Instructor: Dr Butler

-Throughout the quarter, we will have several discussions which will compose a large part of our engagement with each other in this online learning space.
+Throughout the quarter, we will have several discussions (whether online or in person) which will compose a large part of our engagement with each other in this online learning space.
 For these discussions to be meaningful conversation spaces, we all need to take responsibility for consistent and substantial participation.
 Over the course of a conversation, substantial engagement means:

-Each post need not do all of these things, but your overall participation in each conversation should demonstrate all of these components.
+Each post/conversation does not need to do all of these things, but your overall participation in each conversation should demonstrate all of these components.
 You might have several short posts and a handful of longer posts in a week or you might have only a few strategic substantial posts (minimum of 2 posts per discussion).
 Either way, your overall participation in each conversation will be evaluated for substantial engagement.
 The goal of this discussion design is to encourage and reward interchange, so post often and engage each other with meaningful questions that open to other questions.

-I am looking for posts that help us understand and analyze the text at hand.
+I am looking for conversations that help us understand and analyze the text at hand.
 Application of our texts to new situations is of course the ultimate goal, but we can't do that responsibly without understanding what the author is doing first.
-And that can be hard!
+And that can be hard!.

 On a week you have signed up to write, you will submit your paper on canvas for grading.
 Background papers and one of your reading papers will also be shared as discussion starters for that week.
 So, on the week you write a background paper and on the week you have indicated that you want to share you reading paper, you will post the paper both in the paper assignment area and as an attachment to a discussion post in our discussion for that week.

 All students not writing in a week will read all of the posted papers and choose one to engage substantially with a robust response by the first discussion deadline for the week.
 See Discussion Guidelines for more details on discussion expectations.
 By the second discussion deadline each week, students will need to participate substantially in the discussion at least one additional time.
 Late postings will not be accepted.

 Papers will be graded according to the following 4 criteria: